-Note: The following is a fictional recap of the seasons of 3 fictional Mets ballplayers written by a fictional sportswriter/blogger.
+Note: The following is a fictional recap of the seasons of three fictional Mets ballplayers written by a fictional sportswriter/blogger.
 Any resemblance the fictional writer bears to a real-life writer is pure coincidence.
 Any resemblance the fictional players bear to any real player is 100% intentional.
-Take this with a grain of salt and familiarize yourself with the concept of hyperbole.

 By John Q. Sportswriter